 “If we do beat Leukemia, what about the other kids who don’t?”

-Watching your child suffer really makes your wrestle with deeper questions in life.
+Watching your child suffer makes your wrestle with more profound questions in life.
 Not that it makes you a deep thinker.
 It’s just that you reach the end of yourself quickly.
 You run out of tears to cry and sometimes find yourself alone with your thoughts.
 You want to know more about the One watching over your little one.

 The Bible has a story about a man named Job.
-Though the man was practically perfect God allowed Satan to take nearly everything from him.
-In a sort of cosmic bet God calculated that Job would never abandon his faith and Satan disagreed.
-In the end Job doesn’t get an answer, and doesn’t abandon his faith.
-God shows up in the end not to explain his bet but to give Job perspective.
+Though the man was practically perfect, God allowed Satan to take nearly everything from him.
+In a sort of cosmic bet, God calculated that Job would never abandon his faith and Satan disagreed.
+In the end, Job doesn’t get an answer and doesn’t leave his faith.
+God shows up in the end, not to explain his bet but to give Job perspective.

 Job 38:2-4 ESV

 In short, God tells Job that once he grasps the things God understands, only then can he question God’s actions.
 God then blesses and rewards Job’s faithfulness.